OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: The OpenEstimate Benchmark

 \subsubsection{Accuracy}

-To assess accuracy, we ask the question: does the model place the mean of its distribution close to the ground-truth statistic?
+To assess accuracy, we evaluate whether the model places the mean of its predicted prior close to the ground-truth value of the statistic.

-To quantify this, we first compute the \textbf{mean absolute error (MAE)} between the mode of the predicted distribution, $\hat{p}_i(\mu)$, and the empirical ground-truth value $\mu_i^*$ estimated from the full dataset for each of the $n$ variables in the dataset:
+To quantify this, we first compute the \textbf{mean absolute error (MAE)} between the mean of the prior, $\hat{p}_i(\mu)$, and the empirical ground-truth value $\mu_i^*$ estimated from the full dataset for each of the $n$ variables in the dataset:

-To interpret these errors across variables with different units, we report LM predictions relative to a statistical baseline derived from small empirical samples.
+To interpret these errors across statistics with different units, we report LM predictions relative to a statistical baseline derived from a small number of samples from the true distribution pulled from the underlying dataset.
 Starting from naïve flat priors ($\alpha=1, \beta=1$ for Beta distributions; $\mu=0, \sigma^2=10^5$ for Gaussians), we draw a random sample $\tilde{D}$ of size $|\tilde{D}|=5$ from the relevant sub-population ($D'$ in Algorithm~\ref{fig:algo}, corresponding to a sample of e.g.\ 5 patients or 5 job postings), from which we can compute a posterior $\tilde{p}_i(\mu \mid \tilde{D})$.

 We then compute the statistical baseline MAE as the expected error across such samples:

 We summarize performance using the error ratio, defined as the LM’s MAE relative to this baseline: